christophercheng/Crushmaven/README.md

 ---
 THE LINEUP'S SOCIAL ALGORITHM:

-There were many more considerations that were programmed into the creation of a line-up in order to protect the identity or the originator of the crush, in case the attraction wasn't mutual.
+There were many considerations that were programmed into the creation of a line-up in order to protect the identity or the originator of the crush, in case the attraction wasn't mutual.
 In addition, lineup users were selected with the intent that new attractions would be discovered.
 (This was the key viral growth ingredient.)

 Here are a few examples of the lineup algorithm: